RubenKorse/RubenKorse/README.md

   - **JavaScript:** Adding interactivity and dynamic functionality to websites.

   - **React:** Exploring modern front-end development for creating engaging user interfaces.

+  - **PHP:** Learning about the backend side of web development.

 ## What I'm Working On

 While I'm on this journey of self-improvement and knowledge acquisition, I'm also engaged in exciting web development projects:

-- [Personal Portfolio](link-to-portfolio): A project where I showcase my skills and projects while demonstrating my commitment to web development.
+- [Personal Portfolio](link-to-portfolio): A project where I showcase my skills and projects while demonstrating my commitment to web development (note: they are not done yet).

-- [E-commerce Website](link-to-ecommerce): A hands-on experience in building a functional online store, which involves managing products and handling transactions.
+- [E-commerce Website](link-to-ecommerce): A hands-on experience in building a functional online store, which involves managing products and handling transactions (note: they are not done yet).

 ## Aspirations